validatedid/did-auth-oidc-siop/README.md

 VIDwallet App receives the deeplink, decodes it, and obtains the Authentication Request Token to validated it.

-To call `verifyDidAuthRequest` requires a `DidAuthVerifyOpts` structure that contains the following parameters:
+To call `verifyDidAuthRequest` you can optionally use a `DidAuthVerifyOpts` structure to specify the verification information:

 - **verificationType**: Whether you want to perform a verification internally or via VIDcredentials API.
 In this case, we perform it internally.
 - **registry**: Smart Contract to resolve the DID.
 - **rpcUrl**: Url to the verification method.
+- **didUrlResolver**: Url to resolve a DID to a DID Document.

 > Note: `registry` and `rpcUrl` depends on did method to use.